 Massive Soliton WDM Transmission at N × 10 Gbit/sec, Error-free Over Transoceanic Distances

-We have demonstrated massive wavelength division multiplexing (WDM), over transoceanic distances, in multiples of 10 Gbit/sec.
-The vital ingredients to this success were first, solitons, second, sliding-frequency guiding filters, and third, the use of "dispersion-tapered" fiber spans between amplifiers, i.e., spans for which D(z) tends to follow (here in step-wise approximation), the same exponential decay profile as the signal energy.
-Although the first two ingredients and their benefits are by now well known, the third, at least in this context, is both novel and vital.
+We have demonstrated massive wavelength division multiplexing (WDM), over transoceanic distances, in multiples of 10 Gbit/sec.1 The vital ingredients to this success were first, solitons, second, sliding-frequency guiding filters, and third, the use of "dispersion-tapered" fiber spans between amplifiers, i.e., spans for which D(z) tends to follow (here in step-wise approximation), the same exponential decay profile as the signal energy.

 Log in or Become a member to view the full text of this article.

 This article may be available for purchase via the search at www.osapublishing.org.

 OSA Members get the full text of Optics & Photonics News, plus a variety of other member benefits.